faiare/laravel-webauthn/README.md

 This adapter offers a seamless integration of both front-end and back-end components.

-Our library, in contrast, focuses on providing a streamlined back-end solution.
+In contrast, this library provides only a simple authentication Facade.

 ## Included Features